-AnniCon 2019 Attendance Policy
+AnniCon Attendance Policy - Zinn Park

 AnniCon is a free, one day celebration of Asian Cultures.
 We strive to provide a fun, safe environment for people of all ages.
 To help us continue this tradition, please take note of the following guidelines:

-- AnniCon does not discriminate based on age, race, class, gender, or disability.
+- AnniCon does not discriminate based on age, race, class, gender, sexuality, religion, or disability.
 No hate speech, symbols, images, etc that may be used to spread hate, encourage discrimination or incite violence will be allowed.
 You will be asked to leave the convention.

 - Cosplay is not consent.
 Please do not hug, touch, or photograph cosplayers without asking them first.
 We have a zero tolerance policy for harassment - depending on the issue, you will be asked to leave or police will be called, at AnniCon staff discretion.

 - This is a family friendly convention.
 As such, appropriate attire is required (shirt, shoes, pants/shorts/skirts).
 Judgement calls on attire is at AnniCon staff discretion, and you may either be asked to cover up or leave.

 - Masks must be appropriately worn at all times, and everyone entering the convention space must show proof of vaccination or a negative COVID test taken within 72 hours of the event.
 For more information, see our COVID-19 policy on our website.